herotechcourse/kotlin-lotto-precourse/README.md

 ### ✅ Ticket Purchase
 - [ ] **Accept purchase amount**
   - [x] Validate that the purchase amount is not blank
+  - [ ] Validate that the purchase amount is a number
   - [ ] Validate that the purchase amount is a positive integer
   - [ ] Validate that the purchase amount is divisible by 1,000
 - [ ] **Issue lottery tickets based on the purchase amount**